A Pretty Nice Life

 The three rectangles method.

-In my opininon, the very simplest pattern for a purse tissue holder uses three small rectangles of fabric (3 1/2 x 5 1/2 inches or 3 x 4 1/2 inches, depending on your travel tissue pack size).
+In my opinion, the very simplest pattern for a purse tissue holder uses three small rectangles of fabric (3 1/2 x 5 1/2 inches or 3 x 4 1/2 inches, depending on your travel tissue pack size).
 This is SO, so easy!

 Did I mention how easy it is?

-- First, cut your three rectangles.
+STEP 1: First, cut your three rectangles.
 It helps to iron them nice and flat.

-- Now just sew a 1/4″ seam all the way around the tissue cover.
+STEP 3: Sew a 1/4″ seam all the way around the tissue cover.
 I like to backstitch once where the two rectangles meet just to strengthen that part a little.
-Then turn inside out and you have your finished tissue cover.
-So easy!!!

 2. Easy lined fabric tissue cover tutorial with contrast piping